xaverric/sls-tools/readme.md

             "configNamePostfix": "-application-config" // used for exports to search for config maps including only this value in its name
         },
         bookkit: {
+            // you can either define the vault strategy with user uid
+            uid: "10-10-1-1",
+            strategy: "vault",
-            "accessCode1": "...",
+            // or you can defined the access codes directly "accessCode1": "...",
             "accessCode2": "...",
             "oidcHost": "...",